wells-wood-research/GENPENZ_Hackathon_25/README.md

 **Objective: Introduce a new catalytic activity into existing, highly photoactive flavoproteins.**

 This project starts with a unique dataset of 79 natural flavoproteins, curated by Eugene using ML methods.
-Experimental work by Harry and Junfeng has shown that several of these proteins are highly fluorescent—a great proxy for photoactivity!
+Experimental work by Harry and Junfeng has shown that several of these proteins are highly fluorescent - a metric we are using as a proxy for photoactivity.
 The missing piece is substrate binding.
 Your mission is to engineer it.

 -   **Core Methods:** Ligand Docking + AI-powered Sequence Design
 -   **Target Ligand:** Mandelate